Best books about Spain and Madrid – get your read on!

 A story about poverty and society in postwar Madrid.
 It’s one of these hyper-realistic novels about a few days in January, some time in the 1940s.
 You can go to some of the places mentioned in the book, it revolves around a café that’s a lot like Café Comercial in Glorieta de Bilbao.

-My personal favorite: La Voz Dormida by Dulce Chacón.
+My personal favorite book about Spain: La Voz Dormida by Dulce Chacón.

-This is maybe the best book I’ve ever read.
+This is maybe the best novel I’ve ever read.
 I don’t know.
-I’ve read a lot of books, so it’s a tough call.
+I read a lot of books, so it’s a tough call.
 But this one is really good.

 And finally, Homage to Catalonia by George Orwell.
 Full disclosure time: I read this because it was at the top of some list of the best nonfiction books of the 20th century.
 It the week before I was planning to move to Spain, and I picked it up without even realizing it was going to be about Spain.

 Catalonia?
 WTF is that?
 I actually thought it was going to be about catatonics in a mental hospital or something.
 Catalonia, catatonia, whatever… That was the extent of my ignorance about what I was getting into.

 Anyway, the story is that George Orwell came over as a war correspondent and ended up joining the fight against fascism.

 His descriptions of sitting in a trench, covered in fleas, and with just a few bullets every day and a rifle that barely worked anyway give you a pretty good idea of why the Second Republic didn’t last long.
 Great story, despite the bad ending.